StackVista/stackstate-docs/stackpacks/integrations/sap.md

 #### Traces

-The SAP integration does not retrieve any traces.
+The SAP integration doesn't retrieve any traces.

 ### API endpoints